-The Atmospheric Radiation Measurement (ARM) Climate Research Facility is a multi-laboratory, U. S. Department of Energy (DOE) scientific user facility, and a key contributor to national and international climate research efforts.
+The Atmospheric Radiation Measurement (ARM) user facility is a multi-laboratory, U. S. Department of Energy (DOE) scientific user facility, and a key contributor to national and international climate research efforts.

 Atmospheric Data Collection

 ARM data are currently collected from three atmospheric observatories—Southern Great Plains, North Slope of Alaska, and Eastern North Atlantic—which represent the broad range of climate conditions around the world, as well as from the three ARM mobile facilities and ARM aerial facilities.
 Data from these atmospheric observatories, as well as from past research campaigns and former Tropical Western Pacific observatory, are available at no charge through the ARM Data Center via Data Discovery.

-Along with the scientific publications, the ARM Facility has three main types of operational documents:
+Along with the scientific publications, the ARM has three main types of operational documents:

 The Atmospheric Radiation Measurement (ARM) user facility has provided the world’s atmospheric scientists with continuous observations of cloud and aerosol properties and their impacts on the Earth’s energy balance for more than 20 years.